Overview

 - Of those curfew-period operations, [Z] operators were repeat curfew-period operators.

-- [X]% of all operations were helicopters, with an estimated average noise level of [Y] dB.
+- [X]% of observed operations were helicopters, with an estimated average noise level of [Y] dB.

 - All figures are drawn from FlightAware records and EASA/FAA certification data, available for public review at jpxwatch.org.